Romuald86github/project_portfolio/Product Sales.md

 - revenue (Revenue from Sales):

 Count: There are 14,998 observations in the dataset.
-Mean: The average revenue generated per transaction is approximately $93.94.
+Mean: The average revenue generated per transaction is approximately USD 93.94.
-Standard Deviation: The revenue varies around the mean by approximately $45.71.
+Standard Deviation: The revenue varies around the mean by approximately USD 45.71.
-Minimum: The minimum revenue from a transaction is $32.54.
+Minimum: The minimum revenue from a transaction is USD32.54.
-25th Percentile (Q1): 25% of transactions generate revenue of $53.04 or less.
+25th Percentile (Q1): 25% of transactions generate revenue of USD53.04 or less.
-Median (50th Percentile, Q2): 50% of transactions generate revenue of $91.87 or less.
+Median (50th Percentile, Q2): 50% of transactions generate revenue of USD91.87 or less.
-75th Percentile (Q3): 75% of transactions generate revenue of $106.07 or less.
+75th Percentile (Q3): 75% of transactions generate revenue of USD106.07 or less.
-Maximum: The maximum revenue from a transaction is $238.32.
+Maximum: The maximum revenue from a transaction is USD238.32.

 - years_as_customer (Years as a Customer):